RC3333/QuestionBank-MERN/README.md

 # QuestionBank-MERN
 Project created using MERN technologies.

+In this Project I have Created the following features:
+-Login user
+-Register User
+-create Post
-In this Project I have Created the following features Login user Register User create Post User Profile picture is atomatically gets added from the email if present
+-User Profile picture is atomatically gets added from the email if present

 Node API are working fine.
-API are created for following features: USER: Create User Login User Get User
+API are created for following features:
+-USER: Create User Login User Get User

+-PROFILE: Create/Update/Delete/Get Profile
+-Add/Delete Education
-PROFILE: Create/Update/Delete/Get Profile Add/Delete Education Post(Question): Create/Delete Post Like/Unlike Post Add Comment/ Delete Comment on post
+-Post(Question): Create/Delete Post Like/Unlike Post Add Comment/ Delete Comment on post

 Following are technologies are used for Creating and Testing this project